Comparison · 8 min read

 Do I need a media player or device for NoviSign?

-NoviSign is bring-your-own-device but still requires installing a native NoviSign player app on each screen, while ChannelOS runs as a web page in the TV’s own browser with no app to install at all.
+NoviSign is bring-your-own-device but still requires installing a native NoviSign player app on each screen, while ChannelOS runs as a web page in the TV’s own browser, so nothing has to be installed before a screen goes live.
 NoviSign runs on standard players — Android TV, Chrome OS, Windows PCs, Samsung Tizen, LG webOS, BrightSign, and Fire TV (limited) — so you avoid a proprietary box, but each device downloads and maintains a per-OS player app that connects over HDMI and pulls from the cloud.

 ChannelOS drops that step.
-You open play.channelos.tv on the TV, scan the on-screen code from your phone, and the screen is live in about two minutes — no app to sideload, no per-device license to track, no OS-fleet to patch.
+You open play.channelos.tv on the TV, scan the on-screen code from your phone, and the screen is live in about two minutes — no per-device license to track, no OS-fleet to patch.
 Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick or a laptop in kiosk mode all pair the same way.

 Why it matters: the gap between “I have a TV” and “it’s showing my content” is a phone scan, not a per-device app install and maintenance plan.